certainty/1brc/README.md

 ## Results

-On my machine, this version runs in ~35 seconds.
+On my machine, this version runs in ~33 seconds on the 1 billion row file.
-It is a relatively beefy Apple Mac Book Pro M2.
+It is a relatively beefy Apple Mac Book Pro M2 and I've set the WORKER_COUNT=20 CHUNK_SIZE=50MB.
 That includes roughly 3 seconds of GC time, which I think I should be able to shave off, given that the fasted Java solution takes less that this in total.

-That said, I'm a noob when it comes to writing efficient common lisp.
+That said, I'm a noob when it comes to writing highly efficient common lisp.
 The overall approach is sane I believe but I don't get down to the numbers the java implementations get.

 I wont, for now, attempt to optimize this further.